KosenkovRuslan/app-vanilla-js/readme.md

-# Development App With Vanilla JavaScript
+# Application Development With Native JavaScript